 This page contains details on governance, claims, and policy information.
-For more answers to frequently asked questions on these matters and more, please see the FAQ page.
+For more answers to frequently asked questions on these matters and more, please see the Info page.

 Terrafirma insures member land trusts for the legal costs of defending conservation lands and easements and provides information to those land trusts with respect to loss control and risk management.